ccapontep/PNP_ERdemo/README.md

         ./run_dev.bash

 in this way you can develop the demo within the docker container.
+Any time you change any C++ or python file, you have to compile by:

+	cd ros/catkin_ws
+	catkin_make

 ## Link and compile this demo